rust-lang/rust/text/0000-kinds-of-allocators.md

 /// An instance of `Layout` describes a particular layout of memory.
 /// You build a `Layout` up as an input to give to an allocator.
 ///
-/// All layouts have an associated positive size; note that this implies
+/// All layouts have an associated non-negative size and positive alignment.
-/// zero-sized types have no corresponding layout.
 #[derive(Clone, Debug, PartialEq, Eq)]
 pub struct Layout {
     // size of the requested block of memory, measured in bytes.